Eric Flint

 Eric Flint (February 6, 1947 – July 17, 2022) was an American author, editor, and e-publisher.
-The majority of his main works are alternate history science fiction, but he also wrote humorous fantasy adventures.
-His works have been listed on The New York Times, The Wall Street Journal, The Washington Post, and Locus magazine best seller lists.
+The majority of his works are alternate history science fiction, but he also wrote humorous fantasy adventures.
+His works have been listed on The New York Times, The Wall Street Journal, The Washington Post, and Locus magazine best-seller lists.
 He was a co-founder and editor of the Baen Free Library.

 Early life and education

 Born in 1947 in Burbank, California, Flint worked on a Ph.D. in history specializing in southern African history.
-He left his doctoral program in order to become a political activist in the labor movement and supported himself from that time until age 50 in a variety of jobs, including longshoreman, truck driver, and machinist, and as a labor union organizer.
-A long-time leftist political activist, Flint worked as a member of the Socialist Workers Party.
+He left his doctoral program to become a political activist in the labor movement.
+He supported himself from that time until age 50 in a variety of jobs, including longshoreman, truck driver, machinist, and labor union organizer.
+As a long-time leftist political activist, Flint worked as a member of the Socialist Workers Party.

 Career

 After winning the fourth quarter of 1993 Writers of the Future contest, he published his first novel in 1997 and moved to full-time writing in 1999.

 Shortly afterwards, he became the first librarian of the Baen Free Library and a prominent anti–copy protection activist.
-He has edited the works of several classic SF authors, repackaging their short stories into collections and fix-up novels.
-This project has met commercial success, and has returned several out-of-print authors to print.
+He has edited the works of several classic science fiction authors, repackaging their short stories into collections and fix-up novels.
+This project met commercial success and returned several out-of-print authors to print.

-In 2004, faced with a persistent drain on his time by fan-fiction authors seeking comment on the four years old 1632 Tech Manual web forum focused on his 1632 series, he suggested to Jim Baen the experimental serialized fan-fiction e-zine The Grantville Gazette which also found commercial success.
-Four of the Gazette magazine editions were collated into anthology formats, bought by Jim Baen and brought out in either hardcover or paperback or both formats, though the last purchased remains unpublished.
-Subsequently, Flint became editor of the new Jim Baen's Universe science-fiction e-zine while concurrently remaining a creative writer bringing out three to five titles per year.
-After the death of Jim Baen due to a stroke and after completing the contract for the tenth Grantville Gazette, Flint founded a new website, "grantvillegazette.com",which was modeled on the JBU e-zine.
-It continued to bring out The Grantville Gazettes, increased the publishing rate from four per year to bimonthly, while paying better than standard magazine pay rates.
+In 2004, he was faced with a persistent drain on his time by fan fiction authors seeking comment on the four-year-old 1632 Tech Manual web forum focused on his 1632 series.
+In the same year, he suggested to Jim Baen the experimental serialized fan fiction e-zine The Grantville Gazette, which also found commercial success.
+Four of the Gazette magazine editions were collated into anthology formats, bought by Jim Baen and brought out in hardcover, paperback, or both formats.
+The last one purchased remains unpublished.
+Subsequently, Flint became editor of the new Jim Baen's Universe science-fiction e-zine while concurrently remaining a creative writer bringing out three to five titles annually.
+After the death of Jim Baen due to a stroke and completing the contract for the tenth Grantville Gazette, Flint founded a new website, grantvillegazette.com, which was modeled on the JBU e-zine.
+It continued to bring out The Grantville Gazettes and increased the publishing rate from four annually to bimonthly, which paid better than standard magazine pay rates.

 He lived with his wife Lucille (also an ex-labor organizer) in East Chicago, Indiana.

 In 2008, he donated his archive to the department of Rare Books and Special Collections at Northern Illinois University.

 Flint was the author guest of honor for the 2010 NASFiC, ReConStruction.

 He also participated in The Stellar Guild series published by Phoenix Pick.
-The series pairs bestselling authors such as Flint with lesser known authors in science fiction and fantasy to help provide additional visibility to them.
+The series pairs bestselling authors with lesser known authors in science fiction and fantasy to help provide additional visibility to them.